rkt/rkt/Documentation/using-rkt-with-systemd.md

 ## journalctl -M

 To see the logs from your service, use `journalctl -M <machine-id>`.
 You can get machine id from `machinectl list`.
+For journalctl to work for non-root users, you need to have the proper permissions in rkt's data directory (you can achieve that by running `rkt install`) and belong to the `rkt` group.

 ```
 -- Logs begin at Fri 2015-07-17 12:38:27 CEST, end at Fri 2015-07-17 12:38:29 CEST. --